-I am a software developer who builds websites and native apps.
-Currently building stuff at DIVE.
+I am a software developer from Belgium.
+I build websites and native apps.
+Building things at DIVE.

 At the very start of 2018, the founders of Underlined and YungPanda formed a new company, DIVE.
 I currently work full-time as a developer on projects for DIVE.

 In 2014, I started working at Underlined.
 I worked on various projects including Ginto and Kana Master, two apps for iOS.
 I also worked on a variety of B2B applications and back-end systems, APIs, and more.

 Since many of these B2B projects I worked on were proprietary and internal in nature, I cannot openly share details about their specific functionality.
 I still maintain Kana Master at DIVE.